JosiahSweeting/SQL-Portfolio/README.md

 # SQL-Portfolio
-A collection of all my portfolio projects using SQL
+A collection of all my projects using SQL.